 Another federally funded health center, North Country HealthCare, informed HHS that it uses dozens of contract pharmacy locations to dispense needed medications to tens of thousands of its patients across northern Arizona.
-JA302-04.
-Without contract pharmacies, many of the center's patients would have to travel hundreds of miles each way to reach one of the center's locations that operates an in-house pharmacy.
-JA305.
-Illustrating its concern, the center noted that this travel was not realistically feasible for one of its uninsured diabetic patients, who was located "approximately 280 miles from our closest in-house pharmacy."
-JA307.
+Suppl.
+App'x 122-24.
+Without contract pharmacies, many of the center's patients would have to travel over a hundred miles each way to reach one of the center's locations that operates an in-house pharmacy.
+Suppl.
+App'x 125.
+Illustrating its concern, the center noted that this travel was not realistically feasible for one of its uninsured diabetic patients, who was located "approximately 280 miles from our closest inhouse pharmacy."
+Suppl.
+App'x 127.
 Starting in October 2020, that patient could no longer access Sanofi's insulin medication at his contract pharmacy.
 Id.
-Other insulin options including those manufactured by plaintiff Novartis-were "also not available at 340B pricing."
+Other insulin options, manufactured by Novartis and Eli Lilly-which had adopted similar policies-were "also not available at 340B pricing."
 Id.
 The center described the consequences in stark terms: "This patient's body is unable to make insulin.
 Without it he will die."
 Id.
 The center emphasized that many of its other patients "are being denied access to evidence-based, guideline-driven, best practice quality care because of their inability to access affordable medications."
 Id.

-In all, HHS received thousands of pages from covered entities documenting their inability to receive and dispense medications at the 340B price after the manufacturers implemented their new policies.
-See generally Dkt.
-12-1 at 2-5, United Therapeutics Corp. v.
-Espinosa, No. 21-1686 (D.D.C.
-July 8, 2021) (certified index to the record, listing over 6,000 pages of complaints from scores of covered entities).
+In all, HHS received thousands of pages from covered entities documenting their inability to receive and dispense medications at the 340B price after the various manufacturers implemented their new policies.
+See generally Suppl.
+App'x 3-6.
+That included documentation that covered entities could no longer order 340B drugs-including insulin-from Eli Lilly "due to the removal of the 340B pricing by the manufacturer," or that they would be charged above the statutory ceiling price for those drugs.
+Suppl.
+App'x 68, 73, 80.
 The new policies caused a precipitous decline in drug sales at the 340B prices.
-In July of 2020, before the new policies took effect, six manufacturers including plaintiffs had sold 10.5 million units of their medications at the 340B price; just six months later, that number dropped 72% to only 2.9 million.
-JA362.
+For example, in the month before announcing its new policy, Eli Lilly had sold 1.55 million units of drugs at the 340B prices two months later, that number dropped by over 89% to just 170,000 units.
+Supp.
+App'x 133.
+Covered entities lost tens of millions in savings on Eli Lilly products that they had obtained under the 340B Program.
+In the month before Eli Lilly's new policy took effect, covered entities had saved \$67.5 million-two months later, they only saved \$3.8 million, losing almost 95% of the previous total savings.
+Supp.
+App'x 135.
 Based on such data, HHS calculated that covered entities had lost hundreds of millions in savings over just the few months after the new policies took effect, and would lose over \$3.2 billion over the course of a full year.
-JA361.
+Supp.
+App'x 132.